Antiepileptic Drugs and Risk Factors

 - Family history of depression or suicidal behavior;

 - Past suicide attempts by the patient.

-If any of these are present in your child or adolescent, notify your neurologist so that he may refer you to a Psychiatrist.
+If any of these are present in your child or adolescent, notify your healthcare provider so that he or she may refer you to a Psychiatrist.

 There are also ways to unmask risk for suicide in children who are quiet or well-behaved.
 A “yes” answer to any of the following questions warrants further professional evaluation: